helidon-io/helidon/docs/se/grpc/server.md

 </dependency>
 ```

 Additional dependencies may be required depending on your application needs.
-See the [gRPC SE Example](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/webserver/grpc) for a complete example.
+See the [gRPC SE Example][grpc-se-example] for a complete example.

 ## Usage